-Compared to the Directives, racial and ethnic origin, and (political and religious) belief27 are covered.
-Disability, 28 age29 and sexual orientation are not included in these provisions.
+Compared to the Directives, racial and ethnic origin, and (political and religious) belief26 are covered.
+Disability,27 age28 and sexual orientation are not included in these provisions.
 The aforementioned list of protected grounds is not open-ended.
 The principle of non-discrimination covers all fields from the Directives, however it does not go beyond the material scope of the Directives.
 Personal scope is limited, as protection under the discrimination clause includes protection only of citizens, not of every individual.

-Are constitutional anti-discrimination provisions directly applicable? b)
+b) Are constitutional anti-discrimination provisions directly applicable?

 Constitution states that every citizen may invoke the protection of freedoms and rights determined by the Constitution before the regular courts, as well as before the Constitutional Court, through a procedure based upon the principles of priority and urgency.
-According to the 2010 annual report of the Constitutional Court, 30 9 cases were in the field of protection of Human Rights and fundamental freedoms.
-The Court rejected them all, save one (a case dealing with right to passive vote).
-The

-28 Disability is mentioned only in the context of social assistance but not in the equality clause.
-29 Age is mentioned as a term only in the context of electoral rights (age 18), the minimum working age (age 15) and the minimum age for the President of the Republic (age 40).
+In 2012, the Constitutional Court decided in 27 cases in relation to protection of Human Rights and fundamental freedoms (protection against discrimination falls within this category).
+It did not find a breach in 6 cases (2 of which en.asp?ItemID=9F7452BF44EE814B8DB897C1858B71FF.
+Last accessed: 21.10.2013.
+27 Disability is mentioned only in the context of social assistance but not in the equality clause.
+28 Age is mentioned as a term only in the context of electoral rights (age 18), the minimum working age (age 15) and the minimum age for the President of the Republic (age 40).

-27 Although belief is stated in this provision as being only limited to political and religious belief, the formulation of Article 16 implies a wider notion of this ground, meaning that could be considered legitimate grounds for initiating an anti-discrimination case at the Constitutional Court.
+26 Although belief is stated in this provision as being only limited to political and religious belief, the formulation of Article 16 implies a wider notion of this ground, meaning that could be considered legitimate grounds for initiating an anti-discrimination case at the Constitutional Court.
 This article guarantees freedom of personal conviction, conscience, thought and public expression of thought.
 Religious belief is separately further elaborated in article 19 which states that freedom of religious confession is guaranteed, as well as is the right to express one's faith freely and publicly, individually or with others.
 It continues by presenting the principle of separation of state and church, and noting the possibility to establish schools and other social and charitable institutions, by means of a procedure regulated by law.
-Source: Constitution of the Republic of Macedonia.
-Official Gazette of the Republic of Macedonia.
-Official Gazette of the Republic of Macedonia Website. http://www.slvesnik.com.mk/WBStorage/Files/USTAV-eng.pdf.
-Last accessed: 10 March 2012.

-regular/ordinary courts, have a practice of rejecting cases claiming violation of Human Rights, on grounds of the Constitution.
+Source: Constitution of the Republic of Macedonia".
+Official Website of the Assembly of the Republic of Macedonia. http://sobranie.mk/en/defaultdiscrimination cases) and rejected 21 of the cases (15 of which discrimination cases).
+The regular/ordinary courts, have a practice of rejecting cases claiming violation of Human Rights, on grounds of the Constitution.

 The Constitution also guarantees judicial protection of the legality of individual acts of the state administration, as well as those of other institutions carrying out public mandates (Art.50, para.1).
 One can conclude from this that the provisions are directly applicable.
-However, in practice this is not so.

-Practice shows that mechanisms foreseen with the laws which enables regular courts to directly apply the constitutional anti-discrimination provision has had no practical use, and that no verdicts have been delivered under this mechanism.
-In practice courts insist that a lawsuit is brought invoking provisions of specific laws (be it criminal or civil procedures), and tend not to implement directly the Constitution.
+However, this does not seem to be so in practice.
+The practice shows that mechanisms foreseen in the laws, which enable regular courts to directly apply the constitutional anti-discrimination provision, have had no practical use, and that no verdicts have been delivered under this mechanism.
+In practice courts insist that a lawsuit is brought invoking provisions of specific laws (no matter which procedure is at stake), and tend not to implement directly the Constitution.
 On the other hand, the Constitutional Court's practice is such that it clearly avoids revising regular court verdicts and decisions.
 Another side effect of this is that regular courts never request interpretation of constitutional provisions by the Constitutional Court and close to never implement its interpretations.